-During the early 1900s, the train was the heartbeat of Glenwood Springs.
+During the early 1900s, the train was the heartbeat of Glenwood Springs and a main component of the history of Colorado.
 The train brought supplies, workers, and tourists into town, and also created a great need for lodging.
 Where the Hotel Denver building now stands were four saloons, a restaurant, a grocery store, and two rooming houses.
 Throughout the years, this hodgepodge was expanded and combined by the successful rooming house owners into today’s elegant, modern hotel.
 Art Kendrick and Henry Bosco, competitors and friends, were the original rooming house owners.

 Here are their stories.

 The original Hotel Denver, then called the Denver House or Denver Rooms, was started by Art Kendrick, his wife Mary, and his brother Frank.
 Art Kendrick was a young boy in Illinois when General George Custer came through his hometown on his way west.
 Because of that encounter, Art was inspired to go west.
 The Chicago fire was devastating to the Kendricks, and Art’s brother Frank was actually lost for two weeks in the mayhem.
 In 1879 at age eight, Art’s desire to move west was rewarded when his father, Thomas, moved to Leadville, Colorado.
 Thomas worked in Leadville’s Clarendon Hotel until 1885, when he moved to Glenwood Springs.